barrysolomon/nestjs-otel-example/Installation Guide: OpenTelemetry Monitoring Stack with Grafana and Prometheus.md

 The UI allows you to:

 1. **Choose a collector type**:
-   - Sawmills Collector (default)
+   - Lumigo Collector
-   - OpenTelemetry Collector
+   - OpenTelemetry Collector (default)
    - Custom Collector (define your own endpoints)

 2. **Enable Test Mode**: